Brokttv/EAP-GP/README.md

   runs EAP, EAP-IG, and EAP-GP against real GPT-2 small on the repo's own greater-than task, and checks for crashes, NaNs, and dead (all-zero) score tensors.
 Needs `transformer_lens` and a CUDA GPU.
 See "Testing" below.
-- This `README.md`: rewritten to document the fork and the new method, while keeping the original library's docs intact below.

 ## EAP-GP (GradPath)